m7a/lp-backup-tests/README.md

           -- rather large backup sizes

 Bupstash  -- large file numbers in single directory

-          -- fails on NFS
+My conclusion from this is that _Bupstash_ is a most viable candidate.
+There are still some rough edges but given that it is the newest among the tools checked that can be expected.

 Future Directions
 =================

 None of the tools will immediately replace JMBB here.
 Borg is currently in use for all data that is too large for JMBB and does an acceptable job there (although it literally runs for hours).
-The following ideas exist to further dig into the details of the new tools and whether/how they might replace the established ones:

- * Check if Kopia's compression and deduplication parameters can be tuned to achieve smaller backup sizes.
+Given the current state of results, it seems most inetersting to further check on Bupstash especially wrt. the following points.

+ * Automate a stable compilation routine to run this tool on Debian stable systems.
+ * Think about replacing secondary large files backups with Bupstash.
- * Consider Bupstash for backups to local file systems because there, the large number of files matters less.
+   For backups to local (network) targets the large number of files matters less.
- * Experiment with code: Chose any of the tools and write a proof-of-concept custom restore to understand their data storage format esp. wrt. crypto and archival options.
+ * Experiment with code: Try to write a proof-of-concept custom restore for Bupstash to understand its data storage format esp. wrt. crypto and archival options.
 Think about how feasible it would be to write an own tool to _write_ in that format.
  * Experiment with code: Try to store Bupstash's large number of files to some kind of database (Riak?) and find out if the resulting storage might be more “portable” across file systems.
- * Keep checking for alternative tools and find out if a smaller/easier test procedure can be used to evaluate their performance.

 See Also
 ========